ibm-cloud-docs/apps/monitor.md

 To add the {{site.data.keyword.prf_hubshort}} tool integration to your DevOps toolchain, complete the following steps:

-1. On the App details page, click **Configure continuous delivery** and follow the steps for configuring a DevOps toolchain.
+1. On the App details page, click **Deploy my app** and follow the steps for configuring a DevOps toolchain.
 The steps can vary, depending on which deployment target you select.
-2. Click **View toolchain** after you see the message that confirms the configuration is displayed.
+2. When you see the toolchain details appear on the App details page, click the toolchain name.
 3. On the toolchain's Overview page, click **Add a Tool**.
 4. Select **{{site.data.keyword.prf_hubshort}}**.
 5. Click **Create Integration**. {{site.data.keyword.prf_hubshort}} is added to your toolchain.